oskari-o/deck-analyzer/README.md

 ### ⚠️ Note ⚠️

-This application is a prototype and is intended for demonstration purposes.
+This application is a prototype and is intended for proof-of-concept demonstration purposes.
 It incurs costs according to the OpenAI api pricing.
+Check pricing beforehand for vision preview and GPT-4 turbo.
+Decks larger than ~5MB per page will not work (that's very large).
+As a rule of thumb, a typical deck of 3MB and 10 pages will cost around 0.8$ with vision preview (Jan 2024).
 Please use responsibly
 ## Features
 - **PDF Upload**: Users can upload pitch deck files in PDF format.
 - **Custom Summary Templates**: Allows for input of a summary template to guide the summarization process.